Access

 Wheelchair spaces

-Wheelchair spaces can now be booked online.
-To access these tickets, log in to your Unicorn Theatre account and select your requirements under Other Preferences.
+To access these tickets online, log in to your Unicorn Theatre account and select your requirements under Other Preferences.
 Once these have been selected you will be able to access wheelchair spaces for both Clore and Weston productions.
 Please note that for allocated performances in the Weston Theatre, you need to select the wheelchair symbol.

 Accessible performances